 Welcome to life with a newborn.
 If you’re not exhausted, keep it to yourself so you don’t anger the others.
-Hang in there!
+Hang in there; infant sleep is no joke!
 You’re doing great 😎

 What’s Going on in the Sleep Department